davetron5000/importscour/README.markdown

 * Remove ImportStatement.DEBUG in favor of real logging
 * Allow system properties to override rc file
 * Devise means by which certain files can be skipped
-* Create configuration option to not fail on sources with no classes
 * Create option to silence output